 Low-emission process modifications are subject to a wider array of future operational cost uncertainties.
-Some may argue that, especially for energy costs, a clear correlation between electricity, natural gas and crude oil prices has been observed historically (Batten, Ciner and Lucey, 2017; Zakeri et al., 2022).
+Some may argue that, especially for energy costs, a clear correlation between electricity, natural gas and crude oil prices has been observed historically [5], [6].
 Such correlations would mitigate uncertainties but cannot be taken as a given.
 Electricity prices correlate with natural gas prices if natural gas is used for electricity generation, thereby defining the electricity market price.
-Higher penetration of renewable energy sources making natural gas for electricity generation obsolete, may decouple these energy prices (Gerres et al., 2019) and make the correlation much more latent.
+Higher penetration of renewable energy sources making natural gas for electricity generation obsolete, may decouple these energy prices [7] and make the correlation much more latent.
 By choice, firms that sign long-term power purchase agreements (PPAs) for renewable electricity already decouple themselves from natural gas price developments.

 While long-term energy price differences may lead to convergence due to technological adoption, short- and medium-term price fluctuations for different energy carriers would not correlate.
-However, even in the short or medium term, price fluctuations may have a devastating effect on business, as in the European energy crisis following the Russian invasion of Ukraine in February 2022 (Albert et al., 2022).
+However, even in the short or medium term, price fluctuations may have a devastating effect on business, as in the European energy crisis following the Russian invasion of Ukraine in February 2022 [8].
 Similar observations can be made for biomass as a potential substitute for fossil-carbon-intensive feedstock such as coke.
-If increasingly used as an energy carrier and feedstock, biomass demand may increasingly exceed availability in Europe, resulting in scarcity-driven market prices (Material Economics, 2021).
+If increasingly used as an energy carrier and feedstock, biomass demand may increasingly surpass availability in Europe, resulting in scarcity-driven market prices [9].
 At the same time, uncertainty about the future emission allowance prices on the EU ETS represents an additional cost uncertainty with varying effects in each industry.
-The resulting varying degrees of uncertainty for different technology options are summarised in table 2.
+The resulting varying degrees of uncertainty for different technology options are summarised in Table 2.

 In this context, an industrial policy mainly focusing on investment support may only incentivise process modifications with a high share of fixed costs.
 Doing so would fail to trigger and guide the transition of industrial processes towards fossil decarbonisation.
-Instead, policies are needed that address operational cost uncertainties: the OPEX dilemma.
-Various policy options that could form an industrial policy package have been discussed in the literature (Chiappinelli et al., 2021).
-Policymakers are tasked to find the right balance between push and pull policies (Corniani, 2008).
-Industry-specific push policies, such as Carbon Contracts for Differences indexed to energy prices (Gerres and Linares, 2022), should be combined with demand-side pull policies, such as Green Public Procurement (GPP).
+Instead, policies are needed that address operational cost uncertainties.
+Various policy options that could form an industrial policy package have been discussed in the literature [10].
+Policymakers are tasked to find the right balance between push and pull policies [11].
+Industry-specific push policies, such as Carbon Contracts for Differences indexed to energy prices [12], should be combined with demand-side pull policies, such as Green Public Procurement (GPP).